Printmaking Courses and Workshops

 Our Birmingham Printmaking Studio members offer a range of online and in studio printmaking and art classes.
 If you're looking to become a member we expect you to have attended at least one workshop at the studio so that you're familiar with our set up.
 Our studio workshops are popular with both beginners and experienced printmakers.
 We encourage you to explore your artistic bounds and have fun too.

-Lino Print Workshop with Judy Preston
+Relief Print Workshop (Lino and Woodblock) with Judy Preston

-Saturday 10am-4pm £80.00
+Saturday 21st Feb 10am-4pm £80.00

 This workshop is perfect for both beginners or those who wish to brush up or extend their relief printing skills.
+You may use either/both Lino and Wood plates.

 You will learn ....